 Read on to learn more about how to identify, react to and support those who are living with the effects of domestic violence.

 An Extensive Overview Of Domestic Violence

-Abandonment, intentionally dangerous driving, and forcing one's partner to partake in drug or alcohol use also fall into the category of physical abuse.
+Abandonment, intentionally dangerous driving, and forcing one's partner to partake in drug or alcohol use can also fall into the category of physical abuse.

-Although emotional abuse does not leave physical scars and marks like that of physical and sexual abuse, it can still be an equally malevolent force that is carried out by perpetrators of domestic violence.
+Although emotional abuse might not leave physical scars and marks like that of physical and sexual abuse, it can still be an equally malevolent force that is carried out by perpetrators of domestic violence.
 Emotional abuse can moreover leave many psychological scars and damage the self-esteem of the survivor.